New Hall Place: Design

 The design of New Hall Place is described as a brutalist response to the nearby Royal Liver Building in terms of massing and height.
-New Hall Place is situated on Old Hall Street (one of Liverpool's main commercial and financial areas) and the lower three floors serve as The Capital Car Park — a 1,100 capacity secure guarded car park.
+New Hall Place is situated on Old Hall Street (one of Liverpool's main commercial and financial areas) and the lower three floors serve as the Capital Car Park — a 1,100 capacity secure guarded car park.
 One of two Liverpool exits from the Queensway Tunnel is located directly beneath New Hall Place (the other is next to the World Museum Liverpool).

+The building was connected by footbridges as part of the Liverpool skyway project in the 1970s.
+New Hall Place had a direct connection to Ralli House opposite, as well a skyway ramp in Union Street, and then on to Empire Bridge.
+The Old Hall Street bridge was removed in year 2000, though some of the footbridges on the other side of the building still exist, but are closed to the public.

-Using river water to heat and cool the building
+Use of river water to heat and cool the building

 The building was constructed simultaneously with the Liverpool Daily Post and Echo building.
 Both buildings operated heat pumps to heat and cool the building using water from the adjacent River Mersey.
 Three thousand gallons of water per hour seeps into the Mersey railway tunnel from the river above, via the riverbed rock, which is a steady 13C temperature all year.
 This water was previously pumped out into the dock system.
 The heat pumps used this constant temperature water to heat the building, or as a heat sink to cool the building.